Noah-Albers/Light-Block-Studio/WebApp/README.md

 TODO: Add keyboard shortcuts for open/save/relaod and such
 TODO: Add Info-tab or pannel to view keyboard shortcuts

+## Idears for future:

+Add second blockly-workspace for "on-block" editing on the right bottom.

+This way variables and such would be accessible and it would leverage the full might of blockys systems

+But that is far away.
+For now im happy having version 1 at some point xD

 # Requirements before actual release 0.1
 TODO: Add Tutorial on how to use the application
 TODO: Finalize application name and logo